Health A to Z Last updated on 2023-03-27 17:32:24

 What do they not diagnose?Portable x-ray machines are designed for convenience, as they are easy to transport and use.
 However, it is important to note that they have limitations when it comes to diagnosing certain medical conditions.
 While they can provide X-ray images, they are not a substitute for more advanced imaging x-rays technologies such as CT scans, MRIs, or DEXA scans, which are specifically designed to diagnose certain medical conditions.
 In other words, while portable X-ray machines can be useful for basic imaging needs, they are not capable of providing the level of detail required for certain diagnoses, such as

-- Pinpointing the location of tumors or blood clots
+- Pinpointing the location of tumours or blood clots

 - Guiding surgical procedures or biopsies